bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Concepts-In-Javascript.md

 ### CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!

--   <span id="1757">could throw an error if it expects this to have some other method or whatever that doesn’t exist</span>
+-   <span id="1757">could throw an error if it expects this to have some other method or whatever that doesn't exist</span>
 -   <span id="11b1">you could also overwrite values or assign values to exist in a space where they should not exist</span>
 -   <span id="e2bc">if you call a function as a callback, it will set `this` to be the outer function itself, even if the function you were calling is a method that was called on a particular object</span>

 we can use strict mode with `"use strict";` this will prevent you from accessing the global object with `this` in functions, so if you try to call `this` in the global context and change a value, you will get a type error, and the things you try to access will be undefined

 -   <span id="2d21">CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!</span>
--   <span id="e8e4">could throw an error if it expects this to have some other method or whatever that doesn’t exist</span>
+-   <span id="e8e4">could throw an error if it expects this to have some other method or whatever that doesn't exist</span>
 -   <span id="b227">you could also overwrite values or assign values to exist in a space where they should not exist</span>
 -   <span id="a0a0">if you call a function as a callback, it will set `this` to be the outer function itself, even if the function you were calling is a method that was called on a particular object</span>